Learn how to make a mattress softer with our easy-to-follow guide.

 Rotate and Flip Your Mattress

-Rotating or flipping your mattress can be a simple yet effective way to make a hard mattress softer.
 Over time, mattresses tend to wear more in the areas where we sleep the most.
 This can lead to uneven firmness and discomfort.
 By rotating your mattress 180 degrees, you're essentially giving the less worn areas a chance to serve you.
-This can result in a softer feel, especially if the mattress has not been rotated for a while.

 Flipping the mattress is another option, but it's important to note that not all mattresses are designed to be flipped.
 Some mattresses have a specific top and bottom side, and flipping them could potentially damage the mattress or negate its benefits.
-Always check with your mattress manufacturer before deciding to flip your mattress.

 Learn more with our guide to rotating your mattress.